DS3 Price Trends

 The soft economy and crash of the stock market has also played a part in the reduction in DS3 prices.
 Since the peak of the market in 1999 many companies have gone out of business and no longer need service.
 This means there's a smaller pie available and there are plenty of telecom providers trying to get their share.
 Once again, the buyer is in control and can shop until he or she finds the price that is right for them.

 A final reason for the decline in DS3 pricing is the reality that equipment costs and the cost of supplying the bandwidth have decreased.
 This means that companies can supply the bandwidth at a lower cost.
 As bandwidth usage continue to go up as a result of bandwidth hungry applications like video on demand and graphic intensive applications the price of bandwidth will continue to go down.
 The only factor that seems likely to inhibit prices from falling much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this matter for another article.
 Until then, enjoy those inexpensive DS3 lines and good luck searching for a price that's right for you!

-We are specialists in Arkansas T1 Price.
-This page is a short summary of the products specifically offered by T1Market in Gateway.
+We are specialists in Gateway T-1 Line.
+This page is a quick summary of the services specifically offered by T1Market in Gateway.

-Going forward, our goal is to constantly enhance our product offerings.
-We now supply business items normally used by bigger companies, namely: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our carriers even offer free managed Cisco routers for multi-year agreements.
-Primarily, our goal is to create a bond with you - our customer - that will last for years to come.
-Obtaining your trust is what we do here.
-Conserving you money on low-cost MPLS services is just how we keep it.
+As we go forward, our goal is to constantly enhance our product offerings.
+We now deliver business items usually utilized by larger firms, specifically: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our providers even offer free managed Cisco routers for multi-year agreements.
+Primarily, our objective is to create a bond with you - our client - that will last for years to come.
+Acquiring your trust is just what we do here.
+Conserving you cash on inexpensive bandwidth services is exactly how we keep it.